mitchbradford/mysqlbackup/README.md

 # mysqlbackup
-A simple script for backing up sql databases in linux
+A simple script for backing up sql databases in linux, zipping the file and deleting files in the directory older than 30 days

 ## Getting Started